Dance Halls of Brisbane in the twentieth century: Blue Moon

 This dance hall was in a wharf adjacent to the Victoria Street Bridge at South Brisbane and was designed by architect Ronald Martin Wilson.
 It offered weekly dances from 1935 until the 1950s.
 However it mainly functioned as a roller skating rink as it had a steel floor.
 This building was demolished to provide for abutments to the new bridge.
 A neon sign near the Trocadero Dansant recalls the history of the Blue Moon in the area.

 Brisbane City Hall

-City Hall, designed by architects Hall and Prentice opened in 1930 in Adelaide Street, Brisbane.
+City Hall, designed by architects Hall & Prentice opened in 1930 in Adelaide Street, Brisbane.
 It is located next to King George Square.
 It was regularly used for balls and dances and continues to be leased for functions to this day.

 Caledonian Society Hall

 The Caledonian Society and Burns Club occupied a number of buildings in Brisbane, including Centennial Hall before settling at 46 Elizabeth Street, Brisbane.
 The hall was leased out for use by many groups for weekly dances.
 The majority of this building, situated next door to the Myer Centre has been demolished to make way for a new hotel development, but the building's facade survives.